Welcome to EvE!

 Publicity: Smart plants on TV

-07.06.2019 ► Katja Tielbörger and the Plant Ecology group will be featured in two different TV documentaries.
-On June 15 at 7pm, the ‘smart plant’ project will be broadcasted in ‘Gut zu Wissen’ of the Bavarian Television.
-Additionally, the SWR will show a contribution about plant intelligence in the documentary series ‘Odysso’ on June 27 at 10pm..
+07.06.2019 ► Katja Tielbörger and the Plant Ecology group have been featured in two different TV documentaries.
+On June 15 at 7pm, the ‘smart plant’ project has been broadcasted in ‘Gut zu Wissen’ of the Bavarian Television.
+Additionally, the SWR has shown a contribution about plant intelligence in the documentary series ‘Odysso’ on June 27 at 10pm.
+Finally, Quarks broadcasted an interview, starting at around 21 min 45 '.

 Publication: Specificity of Bti biotoxins protects amphibians